 Academic Research Skills

 For university students

-The study workload, or number of EC, that the pre-Master’s programme for Dutch university students consists of, depends on your previous education and will not be the same for everyone.
-Pre-master’s programmes for Dutch university students range between 10-30 EC.
+The study workload, or number of EC, that the pre-Master’s programme for Dutch university students consist of, depends on your previous education and will not be the same for everyone.
+Pre-Master’s programmes for Dutch university students range between 10-30 EC.

 The pre-Master's programme is in English as is the required literature.

 The pre-Master’s programme is designed for students who have the motivation and capacities to obtain an academic degree from an English-taught Master’s programme in Civil Engineering and Management or Construction Management and Engineering.
 Your eligibility for admission to the pre-Master's programme in CEM/CME depends on your previous education.

 - Check the transfer matrix to see which Master’s programmes are accessible with your Bachelor’s programme.

 - A minimum level of English and Mathematics (VWO-level English and Mathematics B).
 This is the student's responsibility.
 Previous experiences have shown that hardly any students manage to successfully complete the transfer minor if they do not comply with these requirements.